 Special features enabling vehicles to run on E85 can add a minimal cost to their purchase price.
-Often these features are standard or even offered as a no-cost option.
 Because they have a solid performance history, manufacturers provide standard warranties for FFVs equal to those for gasoline vehicles at no additional charge.

 Fuel, however, may be a cost factor.
 E85's reduced energy content compared to gasoline, as explained in the previous section, can increase fuel costs.
-But this cost differential is highly variable because it is based on ethanol and gasoline price differences.
+This cost differential is highly variable because it is based on ethanol and gasoline price differences.
 Like gasoline, ethanol prices fluctuate and are set based on market supply and demand.
 This variability means that a driver may or may not experience a difference in overall fuel costs, depending on local pump prices.
-To compare the price of fueling with E85 versus gasoline, use the AFDC's Flexible Fuel Vehicle Cost Calculator at www.eere.energy. gov/afdc/progs/cost_anal.php?0/E85/.
+To compare the price of fueling with E85 versus gasoline, use the AFDC's Flexible Fuel Vehicle Cost Calculator at www.afdc.energy.gov/ afdc/progs/cost\anal.php?0/E85.